-Late morning was pleasantly warm.
-Jeremy directed his feet toward the deli overlooking the boat ramp.
+Late morning was pleasantly sunny.
+Jeremy directed his feet toward the delicatessen overlooking the boat ramp.
 He was hungry.

-A water taxi with a decaying hull was on a boat trailer being slowly backed into the bay.
-A man on the boat suddenly shouted: “Stop!”
-Jeremy stood on the deli’s sunlit patio, looking down at the scene with vague curiosity.
-He stepped inside the deli, carefully analyzed the choices, then ordered a turkey and avocado sandwich.
+Jeremy lingered on the deli’s sunlit patio, looking down at the scene with vague curiosity.
+He then stepped inside, carefully analyzed the choices and ordered a turkey and avocado sandwich with extra peppers.

 He returned to the patio to wait.

 The sunlight felt good.
-Shining pleasure craft bobbed on pools of light in the small marina to one side of the ramp.
+Shining pleasure craft bobbed in the quicksilver marina to one side of the ramp.
 The boats were empty.
 They shrugged on the water in rows, bright white, waiting, waiting.

 A small pug waddled up from nowhere to the chair where Jeremy sat and pressed its nose against his ankle.
 Jeremy scratched behind the dog’s ear.
 The small dog pressed itself against his leg.

 Runners from the nearby fitness center ran along the boardwalk.
-They ran singly, legs and arms glistening.
+They ran with pumping legs and arms glistening in the sun.
 They followed a line, from the fitness center, past the marina, past the deli, to the boat ramp, back to the same place where they started, back and forth, up and down the boardwalk, sweating, arms swinging, back and forth, back and forth, wishful perpetual motion machines.
 Younger females.
 Older males.